jahidhasan17/Go-concurrency-practice/README.md

     - Handle channel closing correctly
     - Use synchronization primitives like WaitGroups when needed
     - Consider edge cases and error handling

+# Some Concepts
+1. Channels are Passed by Value (But Have Reference-like Behavior)
+    * When you pass a channel to a function, Go makes a copy of the channel reference.
+So if we change the variable after call the method, the channel in the method doesn't affect.